-The EU-ABC has strongly welcomed the entry into force of the WTO Trade Facilitation Agreement on 22 February 2017 following its ratification by two-thirds of the members of the WTO, including most of the ASEAN Member States.
+The EU-ABC has strongly welcomed the entry into force of the WTO Trade Facilitation Agreement on 22 February 2017 following its ratification by two-thirds of the members of the WTO, including all of the ASEAN Member States.
 The TFA is designed to simplify and reduce the burden of customs procedures globally, thus facilitating trade.
 It sets out measures for effective cooperation between customs and other relevant authorities on trade facilitation and customs compliance issues.
 According to the WTO's own estimates, full implementation of the TFA could reduce the cost of trade by 14.3% and boost global trade by US\$1 trillion.
-Given that the stated goal of the current ASEAN Chair, the Philippines, is to improve trade facilitation across Southeast Asia to such an extent as to reduce the cost of trade within ASEAN by 10%, the EU-ABC urges all ASEAN Member States to both ratify and operationalise the provisions of the TFA as soon as possible.
+Given that the stated goal of ASEAN is to improve trade facilitation across Southeast Asia to such an extent as to reduce the cost of trade within ASEAN by 10%, the EU-ABC urges all ASEAN Member States to operationalise the provisions of the TFA as soon as possible.
 Doing so should help ASEAN achieve this target.